gggraca/MAR/integration.md

 # Spectral integration

-The following text demosntrate how to perform numeric integration of defined NMR spectral peaks.
+The following text demonstrates how to perform numeric integration (using the trapezoid method <sup>[1](#myfootnote1)</sup>) of defined NMR spectral peaks.
-It requires the functions contained in the file [integration_functions.R](https://github.com/gggraca/MAR/integration_functions.R) and also a function from the R package ['ptw'](https://cran.r-project.org/web/packages/ptw/index.html).
+It requires the functions contained in the file [integration_functions.R](https://github.com/gggraca/MAR/integration_functions.R) and also the “baseline.corr” function from the R package ['ptw'](https://cran.r-project.org/web/packages/ptw/index.html).

-As example data set this tutorial makes use of the publically available dataset from Salek *et al.* 2007 ["A metabolomic study of urinary changes in type 2 diabetes in human compared to the control group"](https://www.ebi.ac.uk/metabolights/MTBLS1/), available in the [MetaboLights](https://www.ebi.ac.uk/metabolights/) repository.
+As example data set this tutorial makes use of the publicly available dataset from Salek *et al.* 2007 <sup>[2](#myfootnote2)</sup>
+["A metabolomic study of urinary changes in type 2 diabetes in human compared to the control group"](https://www.ebi.ac.uk/metabolights/MTBLS1/), available through the [MetaboLights](https://www.ebi.ac.uk/metabolights/) repository.

 The dataset is composed of 132 <sup>1</sup>H-NMR spectra from human urine of healthy and diabetic subjects.
-The version of the data used here has already been aligned using the R package ['speaq'](https://cran.r-project.org/web/packages/speaq/index.html) and normalised using the PQN method.
+The version of the data used here has already been aligned using the R package ['speaq'](https://cran.r-project.org/web/packages/speaq/index.html) and normalised using the PQN method <sup>[3](#myfootnote3)</sup>.
 This dataset can be downloaded from the [data folder](/data/MTBLS1_aligned_normalised.csv).

 Firstly, install the ptw package and load the [integration_functions.R](https://github.com/gggraca/MAR/integration_functions.R), which should be stored in the working directory.
 ```